 With fewer rats outside, there will be less trying to get back inside.
 We provide professional installation and maintenance of tamper-proof rodent bait stations for this purpose.

-Hopefully with this information you’ve identified the culprit as roof rats and are well on your way to getting the rats in the attic removed and locked out permanently.
+You came to this post in search of an answer to the question “What do roof rats sound like?”
+Hopefully with the above information you’ve identified the culprit as roof rats and are well on your way to getting the rats in the attic removed and locked out permanently.
 If the noises you are hearing are clearly from a larger animal, it could be raccoons in the attic or opossums in the attic.
 We have dealt with both.

 With either of these animals, you’ll likely hear larger thumping and walking sounds.
 Since both have to leave the attic to access food and water, you’ll likely hear at night when that happens.

-If you do indeed have these other animals in your attic, we recommend seeking professional assistance or doing in-depth research on how to safely remove raccoons or opossums from the attic.
+If you do indeed have these other animals in your attic, we recommend seeking professional assistance by contacting us at Native Pest Management or by doing in-depth research on how to safely remove raccoons or opossums from the attic.